Candidate selection is a cornerstone of finding the best talent for your organization, but it can be a lengthy and costly process.

 Additionally, skills assessments help you to be empirical and objective during your selection process.
 Tests “prevent interviewers from accepting or rejecting candidates on the basis of conscious or unconscious biases”, according to Tomas Chamorro-Premuzic from Harvard Business Review.

 And you can measure soft skills, cognitive capacities, or personality characteristics.
-Tests such as the Big 5 (OCEAN) or TestGorilla's test on critical thinking give you important insights into a candidate’s emotional intelligence, self-awareness, and cognitive capacities.
+Tests such as the 16 types test or TestGorilla's test on critical thinking give you important insights into a candidate’s emotional intelligence, self-awareness, and cognitive capacities.

 Optimize your interview process